Archie Manning hints that Eli might be open to playing for another team in 2018

 Could the Giants quarterback be on the move in 2018?

-The Giants decision to bench Eli Manning for the rest of the season has raised a lot of questions about what comes next for both Manning and the team.
+The Giants' decision to bench Eli Manning for the rest of the season has raised a lot of questions about what comes next for both Manning and the team.
 The most obvious question following Manning's benching is whether or not he'll return to New York next season.

 Although Manning is under contract with the Giants through the 2019 season and currently has a no-trade clause, it's starting to look more and more like his career in New York could be over.
 After Manning got benched on Tuesday, Archie Manning did an interview with the New York Post, and in that interview, Archie hinted that his son -- who never imagined leaving the Giants -- might be willing to play for another team next season.